GoogleCloudPlatform/marketplace-k8s-app-tools/README.md

 Helm) and adopts ongoing community standard (e.g. SIG Apps defined Application).

 These tools operate on the repository directory structure defined in marketplace-k8s-app-example.
-By default, these tools assume that both marketplace-k8s-app-tools and marketplace-k8s-app-example are checked out in the same directory, but this can be configured with the `$APP_REPO` environment variable.
+They assume the existence of two other repositories in the same directory: marketplace-k8s-app-example and ubbagent.
+These repo directories can be overridden using the `$APP_REPO` and `$AGENT_REPO` environment variables, respectively.

 # Getting Started